President's Fellowship

 The President’s Fellowship selection committee will not consider GRE or other standardized test scores during evaluations.

 Award decisions are expected in mid-February.
-It is expected that the cohort of awardees will reflect the University’s commitment to diversity, including disciplinary diversity.
+It is expected that the cohort of awardees will reflect the university’s ideals as outlined in the UMD Strategic Plan’s Guiding Principles.

-The program and the Graduate School will confer regarding any Fellow who experiences significant academic difficulty during the year and will establish benchmarks for monitoring the student’s progress.
-Continuation of the President’s Fellowship will be contingent upon the student’s resumption of timely and satisfactory progress.
+If a Fellow experiences significant academic difficulty during the year, the program and the Graduate School will confer and establish benchmarks to monitor the student's progress.
+Continuation of the President's Fellowship is contingent upon the student's continued full-time enrollment and timely, satisfactory progress toward the degree.

 Please direct any questions to Robyn Kotzker in the Office of Funding Opportunities